ctrl-a-shift-del/Artisoria-an-e-com-website-for-local-artisans/README.md

 * Navigate to your `C:\xampp\htdocs` directory. (default installation of xamp in C drive)
 * Create a new folder `ecommerce`.
 * Copy and paste the contents of the downloaded GitHub project into this folder.
+* Also create a folder named "uploads" inside ecommerce folder (This is where the sellers product images would be stored)

 ### 4. Set Up the Database